*We are now accepting applications for our two 2019 apprenticeship positions. Applications will be reviewed as they are received.*

 Please see the updated 2019 Program Description for more information and how to apply.

 Grow Whidbey is a collaboration between the Good Cheer Food Bank Fresh Food on the Table Program and the South Whidbey School District Farm and Garden Program, offering apprenticeships in community food production and garden-based education.
 Our goal is to train the next generation of growers and teachers in the field of sustainable community agriculture.

 Grow Whidbey evolved out of the Community Gardening Leadership Training (CGLT), a program focused on giving motivated individuals the skills and experience needed to lead community farms and gardens.
-Since its inception in 2011, CGLT has brought 20 apprentices to Whidbey Island (five of whom have stayed on the island) to work in our network of community gardens located at the food bank, the local public schools, and the Whidbey Institute, an educational non-profit.
-As the Whidbey Institute garden began to grow in a different direction, the program decided it was time to transition into a new phase.
+Since its inception in 2011, CGLT has brought 26 apprentices to Whidbey Island to work in our network of community food producers.